-In this mode, the water heater continually responds to the hot water demand.
+In this mode the water heater continuously fulfils the demand for hot water.
 Figure 6.2 shows the display with the following information:

-- line one: the text ON: - line two: the time, the day and alternately T1 and T{net}.
-See paragraph 2.3; - line three: the programmed water temperature T{set}; - line four: is empty when the water heater is idle, or depending on the heating cycle, a text such as HEAT DEMAND.
+- line one: the text ON; - line two: the time, the day and alternately T1 and T{net}.
+See paragraph 2.3; - line three: the programmed water temperature T{set}; - line four: is empty when the water heater is idle, or depending on the heating cycle, a text such as HEAT_DEMAND.
 See '7.4 The water heater's heating cycle'.